Ethiopia: More misery for millions as aid delivery halted amid looting in Tigray | DW | 10.12.2021

 "On the one hand we are encouraging, but also on the other hand we do have a set of sticks," said Price, referring to the potential use of sanctions.

-Sanai said major powers, including the US and Germany among others, must put more pressure on both the federal government and Tigray forces if a cease-fire is to be achieved.
+Saani said major powers, including the US and Germany among others, must put more pressure on both the Ethiopian federal government and Tigray forces if a cease-fire is to be achieved.
 Still, he noted that strings being pulled behind the scenes are further complicating the conflict.

 Edited by: Ineke Mules